Ukrainian Christmas Breakfast – A Holiday Tradition

 Every since I was a little girl, Christmas morning meant two things: 1.
 Santa had come and gone and 2.
 I was about to gorge myself with Ukrainian Christmas Breakfast.

-My favourite part of the breakfast would be the eggs.
+My favorite part of the breakfast would be the eggs.
 I have made this multiple times without the perogies and sausage because the eggs are perfect.
 Eggs alone are beautiful with the creamy yolks but when you poach them in cream: magic happens.
 Trust me.

-I usually buy a 1L carton of cream and that lasts me the whole recipe.
+Cream: I usually buy a 1L carton of cream and that lasts me the whole recipe.
 I don’t ever measure it out, I just pour and make sure I have enough for each dish.

 Ukrainian Christmas Breakfast